 Hour tracking systems that still rely on paper and pen, or paper time cards, have innumerable points of failure, including the point at which that data is entered into your payroll system.
 The more complex the time and task tracking needs to be (say for an employee who gets paid differently for different job roles) the greater potential these manual-type data collection and entry processes will spew out erroneous paychecks.

 The reliable solution is to automate data collection when people come in and leave, take breaks, or switch tasks.
 Biometric time clocks provide the highest degree of accuracy, while barcodes and PIN numbers offer a great improvement over the manual time-collection methods.

 Providing erroneous W2s and 1099s, and miscalculating your state unemployment tax are all common payroll errors.
 They’re inevitable errors if your company suffers from poor data collection methods or misclassifies workers.

-Using an automated data collection method that provides an easy interface for workers to keep their payroll demographic data as up to date as the time clocks track their time, will help ensure that tax forms produced by your payroll system are accurate and compliant.
+Using an automated data collection method that provides an easy interface for workers to keep their payroll demographic data as up to date as the employee time clocks track their time, will help ensure that tax forms produced by your payroll system are accurate and compliant.

 Building a reliable framework

 Managing payroll is complicated.
 Simplify it and reduce your risk for payroll errors by setting a strong framework that ensures accurate current data collection.
 With that foundation, many of your most common payroll errors can be avoided.